sparkbox/mina-circle/README.md

 one already).
 Create a new file named `.mina-circle.yml` in your home directory and add an entry for `token`:

-    token: <replace this with your CircleCI API token>
+    token: your_circle_ci_token

+If the plugin cannot find an API token the deploy will fail.

 ### Mina Configuration
 Once the gem is installed, require it into Mina's `config/deploy.rb` and set